rpminspect/rpminspect/doc/usage.rst

     ``DT_RUNPATH`` are found in an ELF_ object, report it as a BAD result since that would be a linker error.

+- **unicode**

+    Scan extracted and patched source code files, scripts, and RPM_ spec files for any prohibited Unicode code points, as defined in the configuration file.
+Any prohibited code points are reported as a possible security risk.

+- **rpmdeps**

+    Check for correct RPM_ dependency metadata.
+Report incorrect or conflicting findings as well as expected changes when comparing a new build to an older build.
+Changes are only reported when comparing builds, but this inspection will check for correct RPM dependency metadata when inspecting a single build and report findings.

 **Comparison Mode**

 These inspections run when a before and after build are specified as